compute-io/chunkify/README.md

 ##### _start_

 `Integer` specifying the index from which to begin chunking.
+Default: `0`.

 ``` javascript
 var opts = {